Autumn Leaves

 The rest is easy: the diamonds come together easily (six to ten, ace to two, etc.).
 We play the ace-two of spades to the three and back to the queen.
 The clubs and spades follow easily, giving us four complete suites and a win.

-Since writing the early version of this program, I've played over 400 deals, winning about 35% of the time.
-That's about the same win rate I have for two-suit (two-deck) Spider.
+Since writing the original version of this program, I've played over 4000 deals, winning 30-35% of the time.
+That's roughly the same win rate I have for two-suit (two-deck) Spider.

 Here is a link to Toby Ord's site, giving his own description of the game.
 There is also a computer version in BVS Solitaire.